MAGICS-LAB/flow_kl/README.md

 # Flow Matching KL Divergence Bounds – Experiments

 This repository hosts the implementation of the numerical studies reported in “On Flow Matching KL Divergence,” Su et al., 2025.
-The code reproduces the empirical evidence supporting the paper’s deterministic KL error bounds and statistical convergence guarantees for flow matching.
+The code reproduces the empirical evidence supporting the paper’s KL error bounds.

 For reference, the paper builds on the KL evolution identity:
 ```